-- To avoid rendering the SRS inoperative, which could increase the risk of personal injury or death in the event of a collision which would result in air bag inflation, all maintenance should be performed by an authorized NISSAN dealer. - Improper maintenance, including incorrect removal and installation of the SRS, can lead to personal injury caused by unintentional activation of the system. - Do not use electrical test equipment on any circuit related to the SRS unless instructed to in this Service Manual.
-SRS wiring harnesses are covered with yellow insulation just before the harness connectors for easy identification.
+- To avoid rendering the SRS inoperative, which could increase the risk of personal injury or death in the event of a collision which would result in air bag inflation, all maintenance should be performed by an authorized NISSAN dealer. - Improper maintenance, including incorrect removal and installation of the SRS, can lead to personal injury caused by intentional activation of the system.
+For removal of Spiral Cable and Air Bag Module, see the RS section. - Do not use electrical test equipment on any circuit related to the SRS unless instructed to in this Service Manual.
+Spiral cable and wiring harnesses (except "SEAT BELT PRE-TENSIONER") covered with yellow insulation either just before the harness connectors or for the complete harness are related to the SRS.